softwareconstruction240/softwareconstruction/instruction/design-principles/design-principles.md

 When you define an interface you only include methods that work together as a cohesive whole.
 You don't add methods that are related, but not necessary for the consumption of the primary usage of the interface.
 Put another way, the interface segregation principle states that that no consumer of an interface should be forced to depend on methods it does not use.

-Exposing methods to all consumers of the interface, without regard for the user of the methods by all the consumers, creates a significant maintenance problem.
+Exposing methods to all consumers of the interface, without regard for the use of the methods by all the consumers, creates a significant maintenance problem.
 If you want to alter the interface then you must examine all uses of the interface.
 Instead, the preferred approach is to create multiple interfaces that an object uses and only use the interface that is appropriate to the consumer.

 #### Violation Example